 - Judicial review was not being abused by politically-motivated groups: 77% of claimants were individuals seeking resolution for disputes specific to them and just 3% were brought by interest groups.

 - Contrary to Government claims, judicial review has achieved tangible benefits: 80% of successful cases and 40% of unsuccessful challenges resulted in tangible benefits such as the retention of a public service.

 Protecting vulnerable people

 Crucially, for the first time the project showed a direct link between claimants receiving legal aid and the tangible benefits of judicial review.
 Denying those people most dependent on public services access to legal aid, denied them access to justice.

 The battle for protecting access to justice has been led by parliamentary committees, civil society groups, lawyers and courts.
-They have all cited the work of our study and continue the fight, despite the passing, in 2015 of the Criminal Justice and Courts Act was passed.
+They have all cited the work of our study and continue the fight, despite the passing, in 2015 of the Criminal Justice and Courts Act .

 The project was funded by the Nuffield Foundation and the report published by the Public Law Project.